aijimenez/Application/README.md

 * Information on habits by periodicity
 * Counting days or weeks of activity according to periodicity
 * Longest streak for each tracked habit
-* Longest streak of all habits
+* Longest streak of all tracked habits
 * Part of the day when the habit is performed most of the time

 ## Prerequisites